logo

 The role of the tropical Pacific Ocean and its linkages to the southern hemisphere during the last deglacial warming remain highly controversial.
-This study explores the evolution of Pacific horizontal and vertical thermal gradients over the past 30 kyr using 340 sea surface and 7 subsurface temperature records, plus a new ocean heat content record.
-La Niña-like conditions dominated during deglaciation due to more intense warming in the western Pacific warm pool.
-Subsurface temperature and ocean heat content in the warm pool rose earlier than sea surface temperature, in phase with South Pacific subsurface temperature and orbital precession.
-This suggests heat exchange between the tropical upper water column and the extratropical Southern Ocean facilitated faster warming in the western Pacific, highlighting the thermal coupling between the warm pool and Southern Ocean's key role in global warming.
+Here we explore the evolution of Pacific horizontal and vertical thermal gradients over the past 30 kyr by compiling 340 sea surface and 7 subsurface temperature records, as well as one new ocean heat content record.
+Our records reveal that La Niña-like conditions dominated during the deglaciation as a result of the more intense warming in the western Pacific warm pool.
+Both the subsurface temperature and ocean heat content in the warm pool rose earlier than the sea surface temperature, and in phase with South Pacific subsurface temperature and orbital precession, implying that heat exchange between the tropical upper water column and the extratropical Southern Ocean facilitated faster warming in the western Pacific.
+Our study underscores the key role of the thermal coupling between the warm pool and the Southern Ocean and its relevance for future global warming.

 Publisher